gg7/gentoo-kernel-guide/readme.md

 You should probably add those to `@world`.

+### Ebuild alternative

+If you want to stick to ebuilds, yet automatically configure your kernels, I suggest looking at https://github.com/jollheef/jollheef-overlay/blob/3a59396be2cbbdb1202e30ac577c3676fa5d9a85/sys-kernel/linux/linux-4.17.4.ebuild for inspiration.

 ## Configuring the kernel

 Downloading, compiling, and installing the kernel is trivial: you (roughly) do